Configure an API crawler

 For example, enter user-agent as the Key and sitecorebot as the Value.

-For example, select POST.
+For example, click POST.

-In the URL field, paste the API endpoint you want to use as the trigger.
+7. In the URL field, paste the API endpoint you want to use as the trigger.

 For example, paste https://edge.sitecorecloud.io/api/graphql/v1

 You do not see the trigger response in Sitecore Search.
-However, it is useful to keep it in mind because you later configure a request extractor uses the response of the trigger.
+However, it is useful to keep it in mind because you later configure a request extractor that uses the response of the trigger.

 In this example, the trigger returns the following JSON response: